appcelerator-archive/amp.github.io/doc/dev/00-introduction/05-usage.md

 title: Using AMP
 ---

-Run `amp --help` to get the CLI help menu for amp.
+Run `amp --help` to get the CLI help menu for AMP.

 ```
 $ amp --help